coder/docs/admin/access-control/organizations.md

 description: Learn how to manage organizations within Coder.
 ---

-Organizations are groups that tie together users, environments, and images.
-All of your images and environments must be assigned to a specific organization.
+Organizations are groups that tie together users, workspaces, and images.
+All of your images and workspaces must be assigned to a specific organization.
 An end-user can only access images that are assigned to the same organization they are.

 ## The default organization

 When you first set up Coder, you'll generate the default organization.
-You can then assign users and their environments to that organization.
+You can then assign users and their workspaces to that organization.

 There must always be a default organization, but you can change the one set as the default once you have two or more organizations.